 - If you are experiencing a lack of blood flow to an organ or a limb or bleeding, emergency treatment is needed.
 Usually, treatment is an endovascular stent graft, a minimally invasive procedure to reline the torn aorta and repair the dissection.

-Open and endovascular repair of aortic aneurysm depends on the patient\'s individual anatomy and general health status.
+Open and endovascular repair of aortic aneurysm depends on the patient's individual anatomy and general health status.
+All advanced and up-to-date procedures for this condition are available